Patient Questions and Answers

 Will there be changes made to the way I book appointments?

-Subject to approval of our merger plans, we expect to be able to move to a single telephone number for both sites.
-However, in the short-term, you should continue to ring your usual surgery to make an appointment and for any other queries you may have.
+We expect to be able to move to a single telephone number for both sites.
+However, in the short-term, you should continue to ring your usual surgery for any other queries you may have.

 We will also continue to contact all of our patients who require scheduled vaccinations, chronic disease reviews or routine screening e.g. cervical screening tests, etc.